The OSAP Team

 Who is eligible for OSAP?

-Visit the Ontario OSAP website for eligibility requirements.
+Visit the Government of Ontario’s OSAP website for full eligibility requirements.

 When will I receive my OSAP?